 - Dongles required for VGA and Ethernet

 With just a few exceptions, the current ilk of premium ultrabooks are all designed around the three Ps: Portability, Performance, and Pixels.
-The Samsung Notebook 9 NP900X5N-L01US (Notebook 9) checks all these boxes.
-The design is a graft from the Samsung’s proto-ultrabook, the NP900X5L-K02US Notebook 9, which redefined the concept of thin and light laptops, and it bolsters with one of Intel’s high-performance, highly efficient seventh-generation Core i7 processor and a snappy solid-state-drive.
+The Samsung NP900X5N-L01US checks all these boxes.
+The design is a graft from the Samsung’s pro-ultrabook, the NP900X5L-K02US Notebook 9, which redefined the concept of thin and light laptops, and it bolsters with one of Intel’s high-performance, highly efficient seventh-generation Core i7 processor and a snappy solid-state-drive.

 Still, it sports the same slim design, premium construction, and a battery that will last all day.
 With this feature set, the new Samsung Notebook 9 doesn’t struggle to join few others at top of the premium ultrabook category.

 Measuring 0.6 by 13.7 by 9 inches (HWD) and weighing just 2.7 pounds, the new Book 9 is slim and light, but is respectably sturdy thanks to its aluminum chassis and enhanced keyboard, which provide a premium feel in a highly portable Ultrabook.
 It uses the same sleek curves from previous models, and uses a light titan color theme, though it has narrower bezels around the display.

 The result is a lighter laptop that packs a 15.6-inch IPS display into a similarly sized casing.
 Though well-designed, its display is a step lower from the Samsung ATIV Book 9’s impressive 3,200-by-1,8-00 resolution, or the Toshiba Kirabook 13 Touch’s 2,560-by-1,440 resolution screen.
 Instead, it uses a 1,920-by-1,080 screen, which is becoming more common even in midrange ultrabooks.